kandula-rakesh/cs7810_Group1/deliverables/key-notions.md

   * Source Datasets:

 * Budget
-  * Depending on how high or low the user's budget is they will provided them with less or fewer options to travel to
+  * Depending on how high or low the user's budget is they will be provided with more or fewer options to travel to.
   * Connected Pattern:
   * Source Datasets: